julzaza/wildwitchherbs/_posts/2026-05-11-chickweed-water-for-healthy-skin.md

 - Considered cooling and moistening
 - Often used during spring cleansing traditions

-Unlike stronger bitter herbs, chickweed was considered mild and soothing.
+Unlike stronger bitter herbs, chickweed carried a gentler reputation.
+It was used more to soothe and restore than to force the body into extremes.

 In village herbal traditions, it was commonly eaten fresh, blended into herbal drinks, or applied directly to irritated skin.